caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 At the application level, new requirements often mean presenting existing functionality in slightly different ways: a different view on the same data, or a permutation of existing commands.
+Technologies like Falcor and Relay have ushered in so-called
+[demand-driven architecture](https://www.infoq.com/presentations/domain-driven-architecture),
-Technologies like Falcor and Relay have ushered in so-called [demand-driven architecture](https://www.infoq.com/presentations/domain-driven-architecture), while companies like AWS and Netflix have shown the advantages of creating top-level services (("experience-based apis")[http://www.danieljacobson.com/blog/306]) that aggregate baseline services to provide agility and specificity in the application layer.
+while companies like AWS and Netflix have shown the advantages of creating top-level services, ("experience-based apis")[http://www.danieljacobson.com/blog/306], that aggregate baseline services to provide agility and specificity in the application layer.

 [Fostering serendipity](https://www.infoq.com/presentations/vinoski-rest-serendipity)